 Apprenticeships in Motion

-In July 2019, the Community and Technical College System of West Virginia’s Apprenticeships in Motion (AIM) program, made possible by a nearly $4 million grant from the U.S. Department of Labor, prepares students for middle- to high-skilled information technology (IT) occupations that are in increasingly high demand across the Mountain State.
+The Community and Technical College System of West Virginia’s Apprenticeships in Motion (AIM) program, made possible by a nearly $4 million grant from the U.S. Department of Labor, prepares students for middle- to high-skilled information technology (IT) occupations that are in increasingly high demand across the Mountain State.
 AIM connects employers with students through colleges, allowing apprentices to take technical courses while gaining paid work experiences.

 Apprenticeships are a known solution for attracting and retaining a skilled workforce.
 Businesses that incorporate apprenticeships into their practices have a competitive advantage due to their long-term investment in a skilled workforce.
 Customized training and education create the right-skilled workers and result in cost savings in employee recruitment, training and retention.
 Apprenticeships also create a pipeline to middle- and high-skilled positions within a company, allowing incumbent workers to advance to positions otherwise left unfilled.